MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 There are some common considerations:

-- Components shouldn’t be shared across environments.
-Possible exceptions are downstream security appliances like firewalls, or source locations for synthetic test data.
+- Components shouldn't be shared across environments.
+Possible exceptions are downstream security appliances like firewalls and source locations for synthetic test data.

-- All types of environments should use Infrastructure-as-Code (IaC) artifacts such as Terraform or Azure Resource Manager (ARM) templates.
+- All environments should use infrastructure as code (IaC) artifacts like Terraform or Azure Resource Manager (ARM) templates.

 ### Development environments

-Ephemeral dev environments and automated feature validation
+View the following video for information about ephemeral development environments and automated feature validation.

+<br><br>
 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE50Gm9]

-#### Design Considerations
+#### Design considerations

 - **Capabilities**.
-Lower requirements for reliability, capacity, and security are acceptable for these environments.
+Lower requirements for reliability, capacity, and security are acceptable for development environments.

 - **Lifecycle**.
-These environments should be created when required and only exist for short periods.
-Shorter lifecycle will prevent configuration drift from the code base and lower costs.
+Development environments should be created as required and exist for a short time.
+Shorter lifecycles help prevent configuration drift from the code base and reduces costs.
 Also, development environments often share the lifecycle of a feature branch.

 - **Density**.
-Teams will need multiple environments to support parallel feature development.
+Teams need multiple environments to support parallel feature development.
 They can coexist within a single subscription.

 #### Design recommendations